-Biology and life history The insect is found in many wild and cultivated nuts in North America but is particularly common in acorns and hazelnuts.
+Biology and life history The insect is found in several wild and cultivated nuts in North America but is particularly common in acorns and hazelnuts in the Pacific Northwest.
 The filbertworm overwinters as a larva in a silken cocoon under leaves and debris on the ground or in cracks and crevices on trees.
-Some larvae also overwinter 1 to 2 inches beneath the soil surface.
+Some larvae also overwinter 1-2 inches beneath the soil surface.
 The larvae pupate in spring and the adults begin to emerge mid-June through October.
-After mating the female moths begin to lay single eggs near developing nuts.
-Eggs hatch in 8 to 10 days, and the tiny larvae search out nuts.
-They burrow into the nut to feed on the kernel for 2 to 4 weeks before they bore their way out as fully developed larvae.
-Most then form cocoons (hibernacula) to overwinter, although some may pupate and become moths within that season (i.e., multiple generations).
+After mating, the female moths begin to lay single eggs near developing nuts.
+Eggs hatch in 8-10 days, and the tiny larvae search out nuts.
+They burrow into the nut, entering the shell through the micropyle, which is a pore and the thinnest part of the shell in the center of the basal scar.
+Larvae feed on the kernel for 2 to 4 weeks before they bore their way out of the shell as fully developed larvae.
+After a period of wandering, larvae form cocoons (hibernaculae) to overwinter, although some may pupate and become moths within that season (i.e., multiple generations).
 Sprays are timed to target the eggs and the wandering larvae before they penetrate the nuts.
 Some materials will also kill adult moths and it is important to understand this when following trap captures.
-Only materials with adult activity (such as pyrethroids) will cause shutdown of pheromone traps.
-More selective sprays will not shut down trap captures.
-This is normal, and the residue from such materials will continue to protect nuts from attack.
-Proper timing of spray applications is critical when selecting materials with lower residual and when taking advantage of the ovicidal activity of some materials.
-Use the degree-day model with a weather station near the orchard or provide your own weather data from the orchard.
+Only materials with adult activity (such as pyrethroids) will cause shutdown of pheromone trap captures.
+More selective sprays target the immature stages and will not shut down trap captures because they are less toxic to adult moths.
+The residue from such materials will continue to protect nuts from attack even as moths are caught in traps and are laying new eggs.
+Proper timing of spray applications is critical with selective materials with and those with lower residual activity.
+Use the degree-day model with a weather station near the orchard, or provide your own weather data from the orchard.
 This tool is available from the Integrated Plant Protection Center (IPPC): http://uspest.org/wea/ and at https://cropconnect.com/custom/OSU/.

 Predators and parasitic wasps likely assist in killing some larvae before they gain entry to the nuts.
 Some moths may also be killed by predators.
 Bats may capture moths on the wing during dawn and dusk flight periods.
 The activity of biological control will be affected by management tactics for other pests.
 For example, use of mating disruption against key pests has been shown to enhance biological control in orchards.